crocs-muni/coinjoin-analysis/README.md

   ...
   wasabi-client-499
 ```
-Note, that multiple experiments can be stored inside ```/path_to_experiments/``` path.
-All found folders are checked for ```/data/``` subfolder and if found, the experiment is processed.
+Note that multiple experiments can be stored inside the ```/path_to_experiments/``` path.
+All found folders are checked for the ```/data/``` subfolder, and if found, the experiment is processed.

 <a id="ecj-extract"></a>
 ### 2. Extract coinjoin information from original raw files (```--action collect_docker```)
-To extract all executed coinjoins into unified json format and perform analysis, run:
+To extract all executed coinjoins into a unified json format and perform analysis, run:
 ```
 parse_cj_logs.py --action collect_docker --target-path path_to_experiments
 ```